JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 ### Local Profiles

  - No profile retention unless testing a persistent workload.
- - All IO runs from the Workload Cluster.
+ - All IO on the Workload Cluster.
- - CPU Load will be run from the Workload Cluster.
+ - CPU Load on the Workload Cluster.
  - No reason to worry about profile size.

-### Roaming Profiles
+### File Based Profiles

+ - Profile retention using external file share.
+ - IO on Workload Cluster higher during logon.
+ - CPU Load on the Workload Cluster.
+ - Profile size needs to be managed via exclusions.
+ - File server performance considerations.

-### Containerized Profiles
+### Container Based Profiles

+ - Profile retention using external file share.
+ - IO split between Workload and File Server Cluster dependent on configuration.
+ - CPU Load split between Workload and File Server Cluster dependent on configuration.
+ - Profile size less relevant.
+ - File server performance considerations.

 ## Optimization

 Operating System optimizations have a huge impact on system performance when dealing with EUC workloads.